-The film about the project can also be viewed here:
+A film about the project can be viewed here:

-The project was commissioned by arts organisation Invisible Dust, as part of the ‘Surroundings’ project, in collaboration with Humber Museums Partnership.
-It is funded by Arts Council England through Ambitions for Excellence and Wellcome Trust Sustaining Excellence.
+The project was commissioned by arts organisation Invisible Dust, as part of the ‘Surroundings’ project, in collaboration with the Humber Museums Partnership.
+It contributes to Invisible Dust’s mission to encourage awareness of, and meaningful responses to, climate change and environmental issues.
+Funded by Arts Council England through Ambitions for Excellence and Wellcome Trust Sustaining Excellence.
+Taxidermy photography by R&R Studio.
+Installation photography by Nick Harrison.
+Film by Guy Loftus.